huteri/huteri.github.io/_posts/2018-03-19-learning-custom-views-in-android.markdown

 Second we draw the rounded rectangular to point to 12  o'clock, then rotate the canvas 150 degrees to get it to 5 o'clock. (every hour is 30 degree)

-Call `Canvas.restore` to restore position of each view from last save. it won't restore the position of rounded rectangle and its rotation because we call 'Canvas.save' before we draw these
+Call `Canvas.restore` to restore position of each view from last save. it won't restore the position of the rounded rectangle and its rotation because we called 'Canvas.save' before we drew these.

 #### 3. Touch Area and Selected Area